 A PCOS diet can benefit women by controlling the unwanted symptoms of PCOS

 Up to 70% of all women with polycystic ovary syndrome, or PCOS, struggle with controlling their weight or are obese.
 Because PCOS sufferers have higher than normal insulin levels, controlling insulin, a hormone that’s produced in your pancreas, through a PCOS diet can have many benefits.
 The wrong kind of diet, one high in refined carbohydrates, can make insulin resistance, and therefore weight loss, more difficult to control.

-PCOS is typically earmarked by irregular periods or by no menstruation at all, which means ovulation doesn’t occur.
-Women with PCOS typically have multiple cysts inside their ovaries, caused by an overproduction of hormones called androgens.
+PCOS is typically earmarked by irregular periods or by no menstruation at all, which means ovulation occurs rarely or doesn’t occur at all.
+Women with PCOS typically have multiple cysts inside their ovaries, caused by an overproduction of male hormones called androgens.
 Around 50 percent of women with the disorder are overweight and common symptoms include acne, hirsutism (excess hair growth), and male pattern baldness.
-Women with PCOS, particularly when its symptoms are not controlled, may also be at greater risk for heart disease, endometrial cancer, Type II diabetes and high blood pressure.
+Women with PCOS, particularly when its symptoms are not controlled, may also be at greater risk for heart disease, endometrial cancer, type 2 diabetes and high blood pressure.

 Many women with PCOS find they are able to manage their symptoms and reduce their risk of other medical concerns by controlling their diet and lifestyle choices with a PCOS diet.
 Women who thrive with PCOS know that food is medicine.
 The right PCOS diet foods in conjunction with a regular exercise routine can heal your most challenging symptoms.
 And an added bonus is that even a weight loss of just 5-10% of body weight can improve the chance of ovulation by 50%.

 9 PCOS Diet Rules:

-1. No Processed Foods: Avoid processed and refined foods such as white flour, sugar, breads and pasta.
+1. No Processed Foods: Avoid processed and refined foods such as white flour, sugar, breads, pasta and white rice.
 Instead eat whole gluten-free grains like oatmeal, brown rice, millet, amaranth and quinoa.

 2. Increase Fiber: Eat more foods that are high in fiber.
 Because fiber slows down digestion it is effective at combating insulin resistance.